bobbicodes/mecca/README.md

 ## Future ideas

 It would be cool to be able to record, link or upload your own samples.
-However, when [Koji Kondo](https://en.wikipedia.org/wiki/Koji_Kondo) said that composing for the SNES is 1000 times harder than composing for the NES, he was warning us about the *choose-a-phone* problem.
+However, when [Koji Kondo](https://en.wikipedia.org/wiki/Koji_Kondo) said that composing for the SNES is 1000 times harder than composing for the NES<sup>[[citation needed - discuss](https://github.com/porkostomus/mecca/wiki/Where-the-%23%25%5E&-is-that-quote-from%3F)]</sup>, he was warning us about the *choose-a-phone* problem.
 Being sample based, the SNES can play any sound you throw at it, while the NES only plays one set of built-in sounds.
 See, once you have no idea what instrument you are composing for, all bets are off.
 The nature of art is defined at least in part by the limitations of the medium.

 As [Rich Hickey said](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/DesignCompositionPerformance.md), "no one wants to compose for a choose-a-phone ensemble".